Discover St. Vincent and the Grenadines

 Program Fee – Usually covers room, in-country travel, excursions, some meals and other costs associated with the program.

 Airfare (estimated) – Varies per location.
-Students are responsible for their own airfare to Miami unless otherwise noted.
+Students are responsible for their own airfare/driving costs to Charlotte unless otherwise noted.

 Personal Expenses (estimated) – These will vary depending on the students’ spending habits, cost of living in the destination country, and the number of meals included in the program fee.
 This may also include visa fees, vaccinations, academic supplies/books and other miscellaneous daily expenses.

-Airfare – $300 (Students will need to purchase a flight to Miami.
+Airfare – $0-450 (Students will need to factor in driving/flying costs to Charlotte.
 This cost will vary greatly depending on starting location.
-The flight to St. Vincent and the Grenadines is included in the program fee.)
+The flight to St. Vincent and the Grenadines is included in the program fee from the Charlotte airport.)

 Personal Expenses (estimated) – $100